Yarosh11309/YS/README.md

 2. Enable **Developer mode** (toggle in the top right corner).
 3. Click **Load unpacked** and select the `youtube-theme-extension` folder.

-After loading, click on the extension icon on YouTube to open the popup menu.
+After loading, open YouTube and click the extension icon to access the popup menu.
+Selecting a color, font or image applies the change immediately on the page.
 Use the Options link to manage pre-made themes.